trustoverip/spec-up-t-website/docs/administrative-and-maintenance-tasks/updating.md

   GITHUB_TOKEN=<your-token>
   ```

-### 4. Update `specs.json`
+### 2. Update `specs.json`

-Compare your `specs.json` with the boilerplate version.
+Compare your `specs.json` with [the boilerplate version](https://github.com/trustoverip/spec-up-t/blob/master/src/install-from-boilerplate/boilerplate/specs.json).
 Use a file comparison tool like `diff` or `Meld` to identify differences.
 Ensure all entries align with the boilerplate.

-### 5. Set Up Terms
+### 3. Set Up Terms

 #### `terms-and-definitions-intro.md`

 - Create a file named `terms-and-definitions-intro.md` in the `/specs` directory.
 - Add an intro text or leave it empty.
 Ensure this file is referenced in `specs.json`.

-### 6. Update
+### 4. Update

-Update your npm dependencies and more by running:
+Run the update function:

 ```bash
 npm run custom-update
 ```

+This will run
+1. `npm update` (which will update the `spec-up-t` package, and other packages)
-This will run `npm update` first and after that a custom script.
+2. a custom script.

 ## Completion